Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 39 projects that may impact this region.
-Notable initiatives include Neutral Bay Town Centre Plaza, Woolworths Neutral Bay Mixed-Use Development, Wirra Neutral Bay, and XO Projects Mixed Use Development.
-The following list details those likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 39 projects that could impact this region.
+Notable projects include Neutral Bay Town Centre Plaza, Woolworths Neutral Bay Mixed-Use Development, Wirra Neutral Bay, and XO Projects Mixed Use Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.